karoru23/WSI-PeruDB/README.md

 ## GeoJson
 To display comprehensive information about each station on an interactive map, we create a geojson called site_information.geojson file.
 Additionally, about the peru_departamental_simple.geojson file, we are using it from this [github](https://github.com/juaneladio/peru-geojson)

-## Add data
-We encourage users to send their data to the following email address: japaestegui@igp.gob.pe, using the metadata template named 'WSI-PeruDB_template.xlsx' to add their station's information and dataset to the database.
-Additionally, please include the following details in the email:
-- User's Name
-- Institution or Company Name
-- Country
-- Email address

-## Download Data
+## Add and Download Data
-Users must fill the request through this google forms.
+Users must fill the request through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfikgyxrKKnKIHRzj7CgmXvYh3pv7Psu4D5wsl4ps1ZCZQCmw/viewform?vc=0&c=0&w=1&flr=0) either for add or download data from the WSI-PeruDB.
 This is necessary for us to maintain statistics about the database.